finbourne/lusid-sdk-java-preview/sdk/docs/CounterpartiesApi.md

 **400** | The details of the input related failure |  -  |
 **0** | Error response |  -  |

-<a name="getCounterparty"></a>
+<a name="getCounterpartyAgreement"></a>
-# **getCounterparty**
+# **getCounterpartyAgreement**
-> GetCounterpartyResponse getCounterparty(scope, code, asAt)
+> GetCounterpartyAgreementResponse getCounterpartyAgreement(scope, code, asAt)

-[EXPERIMENTAL] Get Counterparty
+[EXPERIMENTAL] Get Counterparty Agreement

-Get a Counterparty from a single scope.
-The response will return either the counterparty that has been stored, or a failure explaining why the request was unsuccessful.
+Get a Counterparty Agreement from a single scope.
+The response will return either the Counterparty Agreement that has been stored, or a failure explaining why the request was unsuccessful.
 It is important to always check for any unsuccessful requests (failures).

 ### Example
 ```java